ANNOUNCEMENTS

 To respond to family schedules and the new Cub Scout Adventures in shared themes, ALL rank (grade level) Dens will meet together 2:00-4:00 PM on the 2nd Sunday* of each month to allow Cub siblings and our wonderful volunteers to meet together on the same day!
 (See the Den Meeting schedule tab) Lion and Tigers must have an adult partner attend Den Meetings.
 Wolf, Bear and Webelos can be dropped off.
 However, a parent must walk him/her IN and OUT from the upstairs Activity Bldg for Cub safety.
 This also allow parents to see sign-up, sign-outs, flyers, collections, etc. to keep communication in good shape. *Some dates may be moved up or back a week to accommodate holidays.

 #1 - Parents of Cubs and Volunteers may receive a BSA email notification of approaching BSA Membership expiration.
-This first year of the new renewal system.
-BSA Members have 60 days after their expiration date to pay or they have to re-register with a paper application and $130.00.
+BSA Members have 30 days after their expiration date to pay online or they have to re-register with a paper application and $130.00.

 #2 -Cubs may renew their $115.00 BSA Membership online via the provided links in that email.
 By using a credit/debit card, there will be additional 3% fee.
 If use a e-check or ACH, there is a $1.00 fee.
 Bring a copy of the payment to Pack 145 to only pay $15.00 to complete the Pack Dues.
 By doing this option, a Cub can not receive the benefits of the Scout Account, Volunteer Appreciation or the Multiple Sibling Discounts.